Did your engine oil have a strong smell of gas when you replaced your engine oil?

 Your engine contains cylinders and pistons.
 The pistons contain piston rings which will seal the combustion chamber from the crankcase.
 If the fuel mixture inside the cylinder chamber won’t ignite correctly or the piston rings are worn, the fuel can flow down into the oil pan.

-However, even after all that sealing, some small amount of fuel getting into the engine oil is actually very normal and nothing to be worried for.
+However, even after all that sealing, a small amount of fuel getting into the engine oil is actually very normal and nothing to be worried about.
 That happens as you drive your car routinely as the engine is constantly receiving fuel and the oil is constantly being circulated during the combustions.

-This problem arises when either, if your car’s fuel injectors get stuck in the open position, spilling gasoline or if your carburetor is letting interrupted supply of fuel even when the gas pedal is not being depressed.
+This problem arises either if your car’s fuel injectors gets stuck in the open position, spilling gasoline or if your carburetor is letting in an interrupted supply of fuel, even when the gas pedal is not being depressed.

 Here are the 6 most common causes of why the gas is getting into the oil

 The main cause of why your gas is getting into the engine oil is that your fuel mixture is too rich.
 If your fuel mixture is too rich, the combustion chamber won’t ignite all of the fuel and this will cause the fuel to run through the piston rings down into the oil pan.
 There could be several sensors or other problems causing the fuel mixture to get too rich.
 Read the trouble codes with an OBD2 scanner to see if there are any stored trouble codes which could indicate where you should start your troubleshooting.

 Normal causes of rich fuel mixture are the Mass air flow sensor, Coolant temperature sensor, O2 sensor, MAP sensor, and the intake air temperature sensor.
 Go through the links to our post about the specific sensors to learn more about them.